-Ever since, a unique mix of practitioners and academics have periodically reviewed and updated the MRCBOK[TM], so that it can serve as a firm, contemporary foundation for market researchers.
+Ever since, a unique mix of practitioners and academics have periodically reviewed and updated the MRCBOKTM, so that it can serve as a firm, contemporary foundation for market researchers.
 It represents an international consensus of business practitioners on the required fundamentals for research education.

-Today, mastery of the MRCBOK[TM] by taking the Principles of Market Research course can lead to industry certification by the Insights Association (IA) or the Australian Market and Social Research Society (AMSRS).
+Today, mastery of the MRCBOKTM by taking the Principles of Market Research course can lead to industry certification by the Insights Association (IA), Certified Analytics and Insights Professionals of Canada, Intellus Worldwide, and/or The Research Society (formerly AMSRS).